Grounding of MV Sparna

 On-screen cue (advisory)Trigger*What the bridge team hears / sees

-WRONG HELM banner + a short audible signalRudder starts moving opposite to the spoken orderInstant prompt to correct the wheel and align with the pilot’s command
+WRONG HELM + short audible signalRudder starts moving opposite to the spoken orderInstant prompt to correct the helm and align with the pilot’s command

 3 | Alternate timeline with HOM active